Orgzales/Unity-XR-NetworkMapper-Project/README.md

 ## Step 9 Plans
-	- [x] Fix Shadow Prefab Delte Bug
+	- 🗸 Fix Shadow Prefab Delte Bug
-	- [x] Fix StartCourtine Bug
+	- 🗸 Fix StartCourtine Bug
-		- [x] List and Dictionary should clear each scan
+		- 🗸 List and Dictionary should clear each scan
-		- [x] Update the text of the Screen after scan if finished
+		- 🗸 Update the text of the Screen after scan if finished
-		- [x] Set all important varaibles when button is press not during scan
+		- 🗸 Set all important varaibles when button is press not during scan
-	- [x] Add signal strength tracking on hidden ssids scan
+	- 🗸 Add signal strength tracking on hidden ssids scan
-		- [x] Have each one colorized based on dBm
+		- 🗸 Have each one colorized based on dBm
-		- [x] Add signal Str to shadow Prefab
+		- 🗸 Add signal Str to shadow Prefab
-		- [x] add a tracking function within Shadow Scan function to keep updated signals
+		- 🗸 add a tracking function within Shadow Scan function to keep updated signals
-			- [x] When user travels, the function updates the scan signals
+			- 🗸 When user travels, the function updates the scan signals
-			- [x] When the user rescans the hidden SSIDs, the scan should stop to prevent crashes
+			- 🗸 When the user rescans the hidden SSIDs, the scan should stop to prevent crashes
-			- [x] Update the database screen when the function repeats
+			- 🗸 Update the database screen when the function repeats
-			- [x] If new SSID or HIDDEN SSID is detected notify the user
+			- 🗸 If new SSID or HIDDEN SSID is detected notify the user
-			- [x] if a SSID within the list of tracking and there is no signal update the signal to -999
+			- 🗸 if a SSID within the list of tracking and there is no signal update the signal to -999
-			- [x] Repeat this for Demo Mode
+			- 🗸 Repeat this for Demo Mode
-				- [x] Add in a random function to mimic a new network detected
+				- 🗸 Add in a random function to mimic a new network detected
-			- [x] Change color of dBm based on new Hidden SSID and no signal to be more noticable
+			- 🗸 Change color of dBm based on new Hidden SSID and no signal to be more noticable
-	- [x] During Shadow SSID Scan, if a network with no ssid is detected or found, rename it to "Hidden Network Found"
+	- 🗸 During Shadow SSID Scan, if a network with no ssid is detected or found, rename it to "Hidden Network Found"
-	- [x] Get Wifi Pineapple configured to see if mimicing networking risk can be detected
+	- 🗸 Get Wifi Pineapple configured to see if mimicing networking risk can be detected
-		- [x] Test with same SSID as Stetson vs Stetson Named SSID
+		- 🗸 Test with same SSID as Stetson vs Stetson Named SSID
 		- Record Results of VR application w/ Wifi_Pineapple + NETGEAR
-	- [x] Make a seperate manager script that handles all other non-connection strength prefab spawns.
+	- 🗸 Make a seperate manager script that handles all other non-connection strength prefab spawns.
-		- [x] Shadow IT Prefab
+		- 🗸 Shadow IT Prefab
-		- [] Regular Anchor Prefab
+		-  Regular Anchor Prefab

 ###ReScanning Hidden SSID AndriodJavaObjects
 ```ruby